BeauConstrictor/Ozpex-DOS/README.md

 $ ./build/build.sh
 ```

 This will download and build Ozpex DOS.
-After building, you can look in the `./build` directory and you will see a `rom.bin` which is the DOS itself, as well a some `*.img` files which contain filesystem/disk images which can be loaded into the emulator.
+After building, you can look in the `./build` directory where you will see a `rom.bin`, which contains the operating system itself, as well a some `*.img` files which contain filesystem images which can be loaded into the emulator.

 ```
 $ cd ..